josevalim/xgen/README.md

     end

 Note that agents still provide a segregation in between the client and server APIs, as seen in GenServers.
 In particular, all code inside the function passed to the agent is executed by the agent.
 This distinction is important because you may want to avoid expensive operations inside the agent, as it will effectively block the agent until the request is fullfilled.

+Agents have some drawbacks when it comes to rolling up code in a distributed environment and as such are still under discussion.

 ## License